DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 |-DESIGN-----------------------------------------------------------------------------------|

-Siphantom plays an assortment of cards that facilitate, extend and enrich Tribute focused strategies, from enabling you to use non-Monsters, and not just your own cards as tribute fodder.
-Their smaller monsters, being high level themselves help amassing your resources, and they can trigger each up to twice each turn, the downside to this, and a core aspect to the Siphantom strategy, is that your opponent can pay offerings to negate your advances, while they are designed with this grave setback in mind, in practice it puts the onus on the opponent to dictate the pace of the duel, often to their detriment, as the more they push, the more Siphant can push back.
+Siphantom plays an assortment of cards that facilitate, extend and enrich Tribute focused strategies, from enabling you to use non-Monsters as tribute, and not above taking your opponent's cards as tribute fodder.
+Their smaller monsters help amassing your resources, despite being high level themselves, they can be fielded very easily, by having more options for tribute, or the option to be summoned without altogether.
+Their vanguard monsters can trigger any of their two effects up to twice each turn total, the downside to this, and a core aspect to the Siphantom strategy, is that your opponent can pay offerings to negate your advances, while they are designed with this grave setback in mind, in practice it puts the onus on the opponent to dictate the pace of the duel, often to their detriment, as the more they push, the more Siphant can push back.

 its end goal is to slowly but steadily pick the opponent apart, going after their deck a few cards at a time, this may raise some concerns as certain decks can pop off from such enablers, let alone ones the opponent may pick at their own discretion, however, the deck is not as foolish as to let them get away with things. many of its cards, their Field spell chiefly among these, can completely stun cards sent to the GY, and as if that weren't enough, they can also stun additional copies they may play.
 Since they also aim the cards the opponent already has in play, it stands to reason they can start picking up the pressure once they draw enough blood from the opponent.

 Siphant has a penchant of going for singular cards at a time, which means they forego redundancies as they pick the opponent's deck apart.
 They don't allow them to send cards already in stock in the GY that way it can widen its stun range.
-This means it can punish decks that religiously run 3-ofs the most, punishing safer, less diverse decks the most.
+This means it can punish decks that religiously run 3-ofs the most, punishing safer, less thought out decks the most.

 Once enough cards have been discarded, the opponent may soon find each and every single card Siphantoms strip from them to be a greater and greater loss.
 Siphantoms bide their time, and opponents may soon find out they have lost long before they realized.